I. NAME AND OBJECTIVES

 The Network President shall be elected at each Congress by a vote of the National Representatives and General Co-Chairs of the previous General Congress Meetings only, as per Section VI.

 Candidates for officers must have participated in a general Congress meeting and a Board meeting OR been active with IYNC activities for a minimum of one year.

 With the exception of the Network President, the elected officers shall be elected by the incoming Board by November 30.

 The election of the Vice President, Executive Secretary and Treasurer may be held electronically and coordinated by the Executive Secretary currently in office, except in the case that the Executive Secretary is a candidate for Elected Officer.
 In this instance, the Incoming or Outgoing Network President, as deemed appropriate by the Officers, shall coordinate the election.
 The candidate selected by the Board as per Section VI will be declared the winner.
 New officers will be announced no later than November 30 with the new officers assuming their positions immediately following completion of the election unless other date(s) is/are deemed appropriate by the outgoing Elected Officers and accepted by the affected incoming Elected Officer(s), with the transition complete no later than January 1.

-The incoming Network President selects the appointed officers.
-The new appointed officers shall take office on the same date as the other officers.
+The incoming Network President selects and appoint other Executive Officers.
+Those officers shall take office on the same date as the other officers.